Website and App FAQs

 Note: Uninstalling the app does not automatically delete your AccuWeather account or subscription.
 See I deleted your app.
 What information do you still have about me? for more information.

-• New ability to search for and access your favorite locations directly from the watch
+- The ability to search for and view your favorite locations directly on your smartwatch

-• Favorites saved on watchOS will also appear in the iOS app
+- Favorites saved on your smartwatch will also appear in the mobile app

 Tablets: Yes, the AccuWeather App supports landscape mode on most tablets.
 When you rotate your device, the app will automatically adjust its layout to display in landscape orientation, allowing for a wider view of content like radar maps, hourly forecasts, and widgets.